 If you are having issues accessing your stream, please verify your user name and password on MLB.com.
 Then log out and log back into your device in the "Settings" menu of the MLB.TV channel.

 - Remove your device from its power for 30 seconds, and then turn it back on.

 - Remove and reinstall the MLB.TV Channel.
-This will require logging in again with your MLB.TV login.
+This will require logging in again with your MLB login.